BrutFab/ppo_BipedalWalker_v3/README.md

 If you discover new and exciting use cases, we'd love to hear about them!

-Don't forget to check out my [YouTube channel](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q) for more tutorials and insights on navigating the continually evolving landscape of AI!
+Don't forget to check out our [YouTube channel](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q) for more tutorials and insights on navigating the continually evolving landscape of AI!

 Support me @